GoogleCloudPlatform/emblem/docs/tutorials/setup-quickstart.md

 Your Emblem application is now running!

 ### Next steps
 Test the delivery pipeline by pushing a change to your Emblem repo.
-Check out the [Cloud Build dashboard](https://console.cloud.google.com/cloud-build/builds?authuser=3&project=$OPS_PROJECT).
+Check out the [Cloud Build dashboard](https://console.cloud.google.com/cloud-build/builds?authuser=3&project=$OPS_PROJECT) and inspect the build logs and tests.